 Part of the reason some rooms just fail to fly beyond the everyday is because they feature the same department store furniture that you see in house after house after house.
-Just one DIY project lovingly restored can inject some much needed soul into a home.

-So time to mix it up a little with a DIY project so here's some tips.
+Time to mix it up a little with a DIY project so here's some tips.

 Build Your Collection Over Time With DIY

 You can create your own original collection by keeping your eye out for stylish secondhand items for next to nothing and nabbing them as they arise.
 In many cases they will be perfect for a DIY upcycle project.

 Auctions can be endless sources of great stuff, much of it often overlooked because it isn't a valued antique.
 But with a coat of paint?
 Upcycled!
 Hey presto!

 Once you have your project piece, there are a number of ways to go about upcycling to get it up to scratch.

 Some deserve the special treatment.